Abandoned Buildings and Rusting Cable Cars

 The First Cable Car Station

-We encountered the first cable car at the town’s entry sign post, a turquoise metal box, that even from a distance appeared to be counting its last days.
+I had been worried about where we would be able to find the rickety, old cable cars from the Soviet era but we soon encountered the first cable car at the town’s entry sign post, a turquoise metal box.
+Even from a distance appeared to be counting its last days.
 It was hooked up on cables that ran along a thick rope, crossing a steep incline to the top of the cliff and some old factories high on the other side of the valley.
 Underneath the cable car we noticed abandoned shells of buildings that must have once belonged to one of the many mining factories in the area.
 It was almost an apocalyptic sight and I could feel that especially Jerome was reluctant to leave the car in this spooky setting.
 I had made my way up the stairs of the cable car station, where I met the operator of the gondola.
 The friendly woman, appeared to be used to tourists interested in a rickety ride on the cable car and although she did not speak a word of English she indicated for me to get into the capsule and go for a trip in the rusty gondola so I pulled the boys along with me.

 History of Chiatura’s Cableways